AJFrio/Assistant/README.md

 - **Open Applications**: Open specified applications on your computer.
 - **Read Emails**: Read and summarize emails from Outlook.
 - **Get System Information**: Retrieve current date/time and system/connection information.
+- **Access Websites**: Can request info/summaries from websites
+- **Check Jira**: Update the JIRA_URL in your .env file to all tickets filtered by person, and it will let you know whats on the docket

 ## Setup